9 simple ways to support women in tech, software, and IT

 The tech industry has a reputation for being a bit of a boys’ club.
 It’s no secret that women are especially underrepresented in information technology and computer science.
-They also frequently face sexism, underpayment, lack of job promotions, and the sense they need to work harder than their male colleagues.
-Not only is gender equality a moral imperative, but it can reap tangible business benefits, including enhanced performance, improved culture, and increased innovation.
+They also frequently face sexism, underpayment, lack of job promotions, and the sense they need to work harder than a male employee.
+Not only is gender equality a moral imperative, but it can reap tangible business benefits, including enhanced performance and increased innovation.
+That’s why it's critical to support women in tech.

 The role of women in tech

 Women make up 47% of the U.S. workforce.
-However, the five biggest tech companies (Amazon, Facebook, Apple, Meta, and Microsoft) have a workforce of less than 36% female employees.
-Around 30% of leadership roles and 24% of tech positions in these giants are held by women.
-AnitaB.org’s Top Companies for Women Technologists 2021 sheds more light on gender diversity among technologists in the U.S.:
+However, the five biggest tech companies (Amazon, Meta, Apple, Google, and Microsoft) average under 36% female employees.
+Around 30% of leadership positions and 24% of tech roles in these giants are held by women.
+AnitaB.org’s Top Companies for Women Technologists 2023 sheds more light on gender diversity among technologists in the U.S.:

-• Combined, women who are Black, Latinx, multiracial, Native American, and Pacific Islander make up less than 4% of all technologists in the U.S.
+Combined, women who are Black, Latinx, multiracial, Native American, and Pacific Islander make up around 5% of all technologists in the U.S.

 All this shows that women are woefully underrepresented in tech.
-And while many in the industry now recognize the problem, it continues to get worse.
+And while many in the industry now recognize the problem, progress is slow.
 Thankfully, you can help tackle the issue.

 Unconscious bias training aims to tackle biased thinking head-on.
 Learning resources are available at all price points (including free options), so any company can educate its workforce.
 Unconscious bias training is especially valuable for hiring managers since their beliefs can shape who gets the job.